-Students who do not meet the terms of academic probation will be academically dismissed.
-In some circumstances, a student may be continued on academic probation instead of being dismissed.
-A student whose term GPA falls below 1.0 or earns less than 6 credits may be dismissed without having been on academic probation the previous semester.
+Students who do not meet the terms of academic probation will be academically suspended or academically dismissed.
+In some circumstances, a student may be continued on academic probation instead of being academically suspended or academically dismissed.
+A student whose term GPA falls below 1.0 or earns less than 6 credits may be academically suspended without having been on academic probation the previous semester.

 The advising offices send written notification to students who are placed on academic probation.
 Incomplete or missing grades may prevent timely notification.
 Students with a term grade point average below 2.0 or who earned less than 12 credits should consult with an academic advisor about their academic standing, even if they have not received the letter from their advising office.

-A student's academic performance during the summer term or intersession will not affect his/her academic standing.
+A student's academic performance during the summer term or intersession will not affect their academic standing.

-A student on academic probation who has not met the terms of probation will be subject to academic dismissal from the university for a minimum of one semester and a summer.
-A student whose term GPA falls below 1.0 or earns less than 6 credits may be dismissed without having been on academic probation the previous semester.
+A student on academic probation who has not met the terms of probation will be subject to academic suspension from the university for a minimum of one semester and a summer.
+A student whose term GPA falls below 1.0 or earns less than 6 credits may be academically suspended without having been on academic probation the previous semester.

-Students may direct inquiries about the dismissal process to the Academic Review Committee of their respective advising office.
+Students may direct inquiries about the academic suspension process to the Academic Review Committee of their respective advising office.
 Students who intend to return to the university in a future semester are encouraged to work with their academic advisor to develop a plan for their time away.

-When a student is dismissed from the university, the:
+When a student is academically suspended from the university, the:

-- Office of the Registrar cancels the student’s registration for the next semester, and authorizes a refund of tuition paid for that semester (in accordance with policy);
+- Office of the Homewood Registrar cancels the student’s registration for the next semester, and in accordance with policy authorizes a refund of tuition paid for that semester;

 - Office of Student Financial Services suspends financial aid and work-study aid to the student;